kushagraSh02/Denoising-MNIST-Autoencoder/README.md

 # Denoising-MNIST-Autoencoder

-A simple autoencoder to denoise the MNIST dataset
+In this project, we first add random noise to MNIST images and them make the model learn to denoise the images.